Jbarfield101/Blossom_Music-gen/docs/pattern_synth.md

 `core/pattern_synth.py` implements simple deterministic pattern generation for the demo instruments.

+## Seeding conventions

+Generators never touch the module-level ``random`` state.
+Instead they call ``_seeded_rng`` from ``core.utils`` which hashes a base seed together with additional tokens to derive independent pseudorandom streams.
+In practice the tokens are the section name and instrument, e.g. ``_seeded_rng(seed, section, instrument)``.
+Passing the same combination yields repeatable results while different tokens produce unrelated sequences.

 ## Rhythm generation

 Rhythms are built from a meter-aware step grid.
 The helper `_steps_per_bar` derives how many 16th‑note subdivisions live in a bar and the `euclid()` function spreads a requested number of pulses evenly across that grid.
 Additional events (such as hi‑hat accents) are pulled from `probability_grid`, which samples Boolean hits from supplied probabilities.